-- Above a certain unit volume, a company may have to add more staff or production equipment.
-These additional costs may be fixed costs within a limited volume range, but across all ranges they are semi-variable costs.
+- Above a specific unit volume, a company may have to add more staff or production equipment.
+These additional costs may be "fixed costs" within a limited volume range, but across all such spans, they are semi-variable costs.

-- In order to achieve high unit volume, the company may have to lower selling price, or offer volume discounts, or use pricing tiers for different order sizes.
+- Companies that want to achieve high unit volume may have to lower selling price, or offer volume discounts, or use pricing tiers for different order sizes.
 As a result, not all units sell at the same price.
-This creates semi-variable inflows.
+In this case, the result is semi-variable inflows.